jameslamb/conference-notes/ODSC/odsc-east-2015.md

 	- plyr.parallel
 	- foreach
 	- aggregate
-- what heppens when it doesn't fit in memoty?
+- what heppens when it doesn't fit in memory?
 - "A TB of RAM should be the new American Dream"
 - [bigmemory package](https://cran.r-project.org/web/packages/bigmemory/bigmemory.pdf)
 	- R objects that you can see, but they sit on disk